stfc/PSyclone/README.md

 Path | Description
 ---- | -----------
-bin/ | top-level driver scripts for PSyclone and the Kernel stub generator changelog      	    | information on changes between releases contributions/ 	    | Unsupported additional material doc/           	    | documentation source using sphinx examples/      	    | simple examples psyclone.pdf   	    | generated documentation README.md      	    | this file
+bin/ | top-level driver scripts for PSyclone and the Kernel stub generator changelog      	    | Information on changes between releases contributions/ 	    | Unsupported additional material doc/           	    | Documentation source using sphinx examples/      	    | Simple examples psyclone.pdf   	    | Generated documentation README.md      	    | This file
-README.gource  	    | information on how to generate a gource video from the repository README.uml     	    | information on how to create UML class diagrams from the source using pyreverse src/psyclone   	    | the python source code src/psyclone/tests/ | unit and functional tests using pytest
+README.gource  	    | Information on how to generate a gource video from the repository README.uml     	    | Information on how to create UML class diagrams from the source using pyreverse src/psyclone   	    | The python source code src/psyclone/tests/ | Unit and functional tests using pytest

 # Status #